 “Well,” he answered, “it is not every morning that you open your door to find someone standing there who asks if you would like to play chess.
 I decided I should not let such an opportunity pass.”

-And there you have it.
+There you have it.
 Magical.
-The children are back.